Southeastern Freight Lines: History

+In March 2024, Southeastern opened a service center in Bowling Green, Kentucky.

 Operations

-Southeastern Freight Lines operates 88 service centers in the Southeast, Southwest and Puerto Rico with a primary focus on next-day delivery, using its own line of semi-trailer trucks.
+Southeastern Freight Lines operates 89 service centers in the Southeast, Southwest and Puerto Rico with a primary focus on next-day delivery, using its own line of semi-trailer trucks.
 The service centers were established to provide customers with reliable deliveries.
 There is also a network of service partners for transportation to other areas of the United States not in the South.
 Transportation internationally includes Canada, Mexico, and the United States Virgin Islands.

 In 2011, Southeastern Logistics Solutions was launched as a subsidiary of Southeast Freight to provide expedited service and multi-modal transportation.
 Southeastern Logistics Solutions focuses on projects that require a partnership capacity.